oracle/graal/substratevm/README.md

 ./helloworld
 ```

-To speed up successive image-build requests, native-image launches background image-build servers.
-The last command ensures that all image-build servers are shut down.
-(If you build images only with `--no-server`, this step can be omitted.)

 ## Build Script

 Using Substrate VM requires the mx tool to be installed first, so that it is on your path.